 Local Rule 14.048.05 applies to any Family Law proceeding where a financial matter is at issue.
-"Financial matter" as used herein includes any request for child support, for spousal or family support, or for attorney's fees and costs.
-Parties must disclose to each other and to the Court all relevant financial information, in a timely and complete
+"Financial matter" as used herein includes any request for child support, for

 (Subdivision A amended effective January 1, 2022.)

 B. Income And Expense Declaration; Additional Financial Information